-The joys of starting and having a family is the pinnacle of achievement for many.
+The joys of starting and having a family are the pinnacle of achievement for many.
 However, that little bundle of joy does not travel easily or cheaply.
 The more mouths you have to feed and fly, the more difficult it is to afford travel.
-Plus, you aren’t likely to couch surf with a baby in tow.
-Once a child comes around, your next 18 years will be spent getting them ready to launch into the world on their own grand adventures.
+Plus, you aren’t likely to Couchsurf with a baby in tow.
+Once a child comes around, your next 18 years will focus on getting them launched into the world on their grand adventures.

-Consider for a moment that traveling before you start a family is one of the best ways to become a more well-rounded person, and an even better parent.
+Traveling before you start a family is one of the best ways to become a more well-rounded person and an even better parent.
 The experiences you will gain from learning about a different way of doing things and different cultures (even in your own country) are the type of valuable life lessons you can give to your child and give them that much more of an advantage in their own life.

 Related Post: 8 Things To Tell Your Family Before You Travel

-Though you will have many opportunities in life to accomplish all the things on your bucket list, there is no better way to ensure you achieve those goals than by starting while young.
-Get in the habit early, adventure often and always be young at heart!
+Though you will have many opportunities to accomplish all the things on your bucket list, there is no better way to ensure you achieve those goals than by starting while young.
+Get in the habit early.
+Adventure often and always be young at heart!